alapsansky/Lapsansky_Armstrong_2022/README.md

 # Lapsansky_Armstrong_2022

+### WARINING: This work is currently in review at Marine Ornithology and should considered preliminary until this warning is removed and replaced.

-### A repository for data related to Lapsansky & Armstrong (2022) in Marine Ornithology
+A repository for data related to Lapsansky & Armstrong (2022) in Marine Ornithology

 ![alt text](https://github.com/alapsansky/Lapsansky_Armstrong_2022/blob/main/LapsanskyArmstrong2022_Figure1.png)